useVenice/venice/README.md

 Why is it called Venice?

 > First to pay homage to Venice as the birth place of modern accounting.
-Second, the Venetian canals were used to transport goods, much like the Venice pipelines can be used to transport services.
+Second, the Venetian canals were used to transport goods, much like useVenice pipelines are used to transport financial data.

 Do you get to see any of the data we pass through?